Situation in Afghanistan has deteriorated significantly; in touch with Indians there: MEA

 The government has said the security situation in Afghanistan has deteriorated significantly in the last few days.
-There are still some Indian nationals in the war-torn country and the government is arranging for their safe return, official spokesperson Arindam Bagchi said today.
+There are still some Indian nationals in the war-torn country and the government is arranging for their safe return, India's Foreign Ministry spokesperson Arindam Bagchi said today.

 In response to media queries regarding the situation in Afghanistan, Bagchi said, "The security situation in Kabul has deteriorated significantly in the last few days.
 It is changing rapidly even as we speak."